-The Steel Manufacturing Simulation and Visualization Consortium (SMSVC) is a new and sustainable industry-led consortium which will be launched by the Center for Innovation through … Read More...
+The Steel Manufacturing Simulation and Visualization Consortium (SMSVC) is a nationwide, industry-led sustainable consortium that was launched in 2016 by the Center for Innovation through … Read More...

 Five CIVS students won awards at Purdue Northwesta��s 2016 Student Research Day.